silinternational/idp-in-a-box/terraform/031-email-service/README.md

  - `logentries_set_id` - Logentries logset ID for creating new log in
  - `mailer_host` - SMTP hostname
  - `mailer_password` - SMTP password
- - `mailer_usefiles` - Whether or not YiiMailer should write to files instead of sending emails
  - `mailer_username` - SMTP username
- - `memory` - Memory (RAM) resources to allot to this (default: 96)
  - `mysql_host` - Address for RDS instance
  - `mysql_pass` - MySQL password for email-service
  - `mysql_user` - MySQL username for email-service